What Licence Do You Need to Ride a Motorcycle?

-Most people apply for one as a right of passage on their seventeenth birthday - because that’s the age you need to be to legally drive a car in the UK - but did you know that you can actually have a provisional license at sixteen?
+Most people apply for one as a right of passage on their seventeenth birthday - because that’s the age you need to be to legally drive a car in the UK - but did you know that you can actually have a provisional licence at sixteen?
 This means that you could ride a scooter to school (as long as you have taken your CBT and have a set of learner plates (L-Plates).

-Age 16 (AM License): You can ride with L plates – on a moped or scooter with a quoted engine size of up to 50cc –and a max speed of (28 mph) 45 km/h.
+Age 16 (AM Licence): You can ride with L plates – on a moped or scooter with a quoted engine size of up to 50cc –and a max speed of (28 mph) 45 km/h.

 Alongside the power/speed restrictions and the need to ride with L-Plates strapped to your bike, you also have two, pretty important restrictions to be aware of:

 2 - You cannot carry passengers on the back (what people refer to as ‘riding pillion’).